SquareBracketAssociates/booklet-CorePharo/Chapters/Blocks/Blocks.md

 	aBlock value
 ```

-Then define the methods in class `BExp` that will invoke methods defined in `Bexp2`.
+Then define the methods in class `Bexp` that will invoke methods defined in `Bexp2`.

 ```language=pharo
 Bexp >> evaluateBlock: aBlock